numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Bootstrapping Run-lengths
 ++++++++++++++++++++++++++

-In practice, we repeat the above procedure to sample :math:`N\approx100` simulated runtimes from the same underlying distribution, which has striking similarities with the true distribution from a restarted algorithm [EFR1994]_.
+In practice, we repeat the above procedure sampling :math:`N\approx100` simulated runtimes from the same underlying distribution, which has striking similarities with the true distribution from a restarted algorithm [EFR1994]_.
 To reduce the variance in this procedure, when desired, the first trial in each sample is picked deterministically instead of randomly as the :math:`1 + (N~\mathrm{mod}~K)`-th trial from the data. [#]_

 ..
 Niko: average runtime is not based on simulated restarts, but computed directly...considering the average runtime (Section :ref:`sec:aRT`) or the distribution by displaying empirical cumulative distribution functions (Section :ref:`sec:ECDF`).

-.. [#] The variance reducing effect is best exposed in the case where all runs are successful and :math:`N = K`, in which case each data is sampled exactly once.
+.. [#] The variance reducing effect is best exposed in the case where all runs are successful and :math:`N = K`, in which case each data is picked exactly once.
    This example also suggests to apply a random permutation of the data before to simulate virtually restarted runs.

 Limitations